spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ### Request RECORD_AUDIO permission

-The responsibility to request permission for RECORD_AUDIO on new devices is left to the user, as there are differing strategies for how to handle permissions.
+The RECORD_AUDIO permission is special in that it must be both listed in the `AndroidManifest.xml` as well as requested at runtime.
+There are a couple ways to handle this (react-native-spokestack does not do this for you):

-1. Add a screen to your onboarding that explains the need for the permissions used on each platform (RECORD_AUDIO on Android and Microphone and Speech Recognition on iOS). **Recommended**
+1. **Recommended** Add a screen to your onboarding that explains the need for the permissions used on each platform (RECORD_AUDIO on Android and Speech Recognition on iOS).
+Have a look at [react-native-permissions](https://github.com/zoontek/react-native-permissions) to handle permissions in a more robust way.
-2. Request the permissions only when needed.
-This is also a good option as it avoids asking for permission as soon as the app is launched.
-Avoid asking for permission with no context or without making it clear why it is needed.
+2. Request the permissions only when needed, such as when a user taps on a "listen" button.
+Avoid asking for permission with no context or without explaining why it is needed.
+In other words, we do not recommend asking for permission on app launch.

 While iOS will bring up permissions dialogs automatically for any permissions needed, you must do this manually in Android.